This post may contain affiliate links, please see the privacy policy for details.

 - 1 Teaspoon chili powder

-- 1 Teaspoon oregano
+- 1 Teaspoon oregano, dried

 - 1 Teaspoon salt

-- ½ Teaspoon pepper
+- ½ Teaspoon black pepper

 - 1 Tablespoon olive oil

-- 6 pieces bacon thick cut
+- 6 Slices bacon, thick cut

-- ½ Cup blue cheese crumbles
+- ½ Cup blue cheese, crumbles

 - 1 Cup arugula